gradio-app/gradio/guides/Gradio_ONNX_on_Hugging_Face.md

 See example EfficientNet-Lite4 Spaces demo to try below:

 <iframe src="https://hf.space/embed/onnx/EfficientNet-Lite4/+" frameBorder="0" height="450" title="Gradio app" class="container p-0 flex-grow space-iframe" allow="accelerometer; ambient-light-sensor; autoplay; battery; camera; document-domain; encrypted-media; fullscreen; geolocation; gyroscope; layout-animations; legacy-image-formats; magnetometer; microphone; midi; oversized-images; payment; picture-in-picture; publickey-credentials-get; sync-xhr; usb; vr ; wake-lock; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"></iframe>

 ## What is ONNX Model Zoo?
 Open Neural Network Exchange ([ONNX](https://onnx.ai/)) is an open standard format for representing machine learning models.
 ONNX is supported by a community of partners who have implemented it in many frameworks and tools.
-For example, if you have trained a model in TensorFlow, you can convert it to ONNX easily, and from there you could convert it to other frameworks like Pytorch, onnx runtime, Keras etc.
+For example, if you have trained a model in TensorFlow, you can convert it to ONNX easily, and from there you could convert it to other frameworks like Pytorch, onnx runtime, Keras etc. For example, if you have trained a model in TensorFlow or PyTorch, you can convert it to ONNX easily, and from there run it on a variety of devices using an engine/compiler like ONNX Runtime.

 The [ONNX Model Zoo](https://github.com/onnx/models) is a collection of pre-trained, state-of-the-art models in the ONNX format contributed by community members.
 Accompanying each model are Jupyter notebooks for model training and running inference with the trained model.
 The notebooks are written in Python and include links to the training dataset as well as references to the original paper that describes the model architecture.